 Jay Block’s credentials include not knowing what he wanted to be when he grew up and being fired by his best friend at age 39.
 Soon after this humiliating event, he began working harder on himself than anything else.
 And it was this single transformation that would forever change his life and his career.
 Today, Jay is recognized as America’s #1 motivational career and rapid employment expert.
 He is a best-selling McGraw-Hill author of 12 titles, including 5 Steps to Rapid Employment, and has helped tens of thousands of people achieve workplace success and fulfillment over the past 26 years.

-Richland County Sheriff Leon Lott leads one of the largest sheriff’s departments in the Southeastern U.S., and is one of the regularly featured law-enforcement agencies on A&E’s television series LIVE PD.
+Sheriff Leon Lott, Richland County, leads one of the largest sheriff’s departments in the Southeastern U.S., and is one of the regularly featured law-enforcement agencies on A&E’s television series LIVE PD.
 In 2010, Lott traveled to Iraq at the invitation of the Iraqi government to help that country establish its first-ever female police academy.
-Under Lott’s leadership, RCSD was the first LE agency in the nation to establish a pre-PTSD conditioning program for deputies.
+Under Lott’s leadership, RCSD was the first law enforcement agency in the nation to establish a pre-PTSD conditioning program for deputies.

 Kaia Alexander is an award-winning author and filmmaker.
 Her novel, WRITTEN IN THE ASHES, is the untold story about the burning of the Great Library of Alexandria, Egypt, and the life of Hypatia, the world’s first female mathematician/philosopher.
 Kaia’s new documentary feature film CHALICE: WOMEN LEADERS RISE, explores how and why women were written out of history, how this has influenced the treatment of women globally, and the exciting rise of women leaders today.